 This high volume of activity means high pedestrian traffic that would threaten the prosperity of the signature tree due to subsequent soil compaction.
-Since the designers wanted to ensure that the tree would thrive well beyond the next century, and to increase their urban tree canopy cover, they needed a long-term solution that would prevent soil compaction and provide adequate soil volume to the tree’s roots to foster its full growth.
+The designers, Leed City Council, wanted to ensure that the tree would thrive well beyond the next century, and to increase their urban tree canopy cover, they needed a long-term solution that would prevent soil compaction and provide adequate soil volume to the tree’s roots to foster its full growth.
 Additionally, the utilities on the site included a considerably large, historical water main and concrete slab, each of which posed significant design challenges.

 Designers elected to use the Silva Cell system because it would provide the tree with long-term access to healthy soil and because it would help its roots to stay below the surface and not impose costly maintenance to the new flagstones on the site.
 Additionally, the flexibility of the modular system could easily accommodate the existing utilities.

 Due to the close proximity of the site to the main water supply for the city, the council brought in a specialist team to use vibration-free technology to remove a large concrete slab that covered the area.
 The technology was important for reducing the risk of disturbing the utilities, especially the 300mm main that was first laid in 1850.
 The removal of the slab, however, revealed that the excavation area was much smaller than originally anticipated.
-This revelation required a change from a 2 layer to a 3 layer Silva Cell system, which reduced the excavation footprint but maintained the soil volume target as designed
+This revelation required a change from a 2 layer (2X) to a 3 layer (3X) Silva Cell system, which reduced the excavation footprint but maintained the soil volume target as designed.

-Dortmund Square is part of the Green Corridor project, an effort to transform areas of neglected land into green spaces along the historical walking route between Holbeck and Leeds city centre.
+Dortmund Square is part of the Green Corridor project, an effort to transform areas of neglected land into green spaces along the historical walking route between Holbeck and Leeds city center.
 As one of the first planting projects along the Green Corridor, the installation at Dortmund Square sets a standard for sustainable underground architecture in the city that says it will keep its promises to the trees.

-Number of Trees: 1 London Plane
+Number of trees and type: 1 London Plane